-I am an Alexander Agassiz Postdoctoral Fellow in the Pierce Lab at the Dept. Organismic & Evolutionary Biology/Museum of Comparative Zoology, Harvard University.
 I started my career in my home city (Rio de Janeiro, Brazil), where I obtained my BSc and MSc in Biological Sciences-Zoology at the Federal University of Rio de Janeiro with Dr. Alexander Kellner , and began conducting research on fossil reptiles at the National Museum of Brazil.
-I subsequently moved to Canada to pursue my PhD (concluded in 2018) with Dr. Michael Caldwell at the University of Alberta, where I expanded my expertise on the evolution of lizards and snakes.
+I subsequently moved to Canada to pursue my PhD (concluded in 2018) with Dr. Michael Caldwell at the University of Alberta.
+I have been a Postdoctoral Fellow in the Pierce Lab at the Dept. Organismic & Evolutionary Biology/Museum of Comparative Zoology, Harvard University since 2019.

 My research investigates deep time problems in reptile evolution by combining data from living and extinct species, as well as morphological and molecular data.
 Some of the major questions I addressed include:

 - How can we integrate data from the fossil record and molecular biology towards a more comprehensive understanding of the reptile tree of life and its major evolutionary transitions?
-I have been implementing recent methodological advances in phylogenetics and comparative methods towards understanding the origin of lizards and snakes; the time of origin of all major reptile lineages; bridging the gap between morphological and molecular hypothesis of squamate evolution; reconstructing rates of morphological and molecular evolution in deep time to establish the timing of phenotypic innovations and their association with periods of adaptive radiations in reptiles.
+I have been implementing recent advances in evolutionary biology towards understanding the origin of lizards and snakes; the time of origin of all major reptile lineages; bridging the gap between morphological and molecular hypothesis of squamate evolution; reconstructing rates of morphological and molecular evolution in deep time to establish the timing of phenotypic innovations and their association with periods of adaptive radiations in reptiles.

 - How can we improve the analysis of morphological data in phylogenetics, from data collection to analytical protocols?
 I have been providing new guidelines towards avoiding logical biases in morphological dataset construction; understanding the performance and treatment of morphological data by maximum likelihood and Bayesian inference software; testing substitution, tree and clock models and their impact on macroevolutionary parameter estimation using relaxed molecular/morphological clocks.